Division polynomials for arbitrary isogenies: Kernel functions and the chain rule

-and the associated normalization; it is therefore a kernel function with respect to the given kernel symbol sum.
-The auxiliary functions $\widehat{\Psi}_\phi$ and $\widetilde{\Psi}_\phi$ (defined below) are also kernel functions, with divisors
+(giving rise to divisor $D_\phi$), and the associated normalization; it is therefore a kernel function with respect to the given kernel symbol sum.
+The auxiliary functions $\widehat{\Psi}_\phi$ (defined above) and $\widetilde{\Psi}_\phi$ (discussed in Remark~\ref{rem:tilde}) are also kernel functions, with divisors